Abdylaevrr/DE-101/Module1/README.md

 [Design Example 2](Module1/Analytical%20Solution%20Designs/Design%20Example%202.png) has been also built for one of pharmacutical organization.
 There we have at least four sources:

-1. Text files from FTP server
+1. Text files from a FTP server
 2. Web-pages - we use scrapping to catch new data from web-pages directly
 3. OpenStreetMaps (OSM) - we want to upload information about OSM polygons to use them on our Qlik maps
-4. Different ad-hoc csv files (usually some static dictionaries)
+4. Different csv files (usually some static dictionaries)

+We have a separate Talend pipeline (they are orchestrated by Rundeck) for each source.
+Pipelines put data into Citus (distributed Postgres, we have two Postgres nodes within the project) column store tables.
+After that, a bussiness user can connect to these column store tables directly or to prepared data marts using any SQL editors, Qlik or Excel.